JosephKemper/1000-Days-of-Code-Challenge/Coding Journal.md

 Friday, 23 September, 2022

 Today, I got a lot done, in large part because of just how much confidence and focus I have gained thanks to recent events.
 I completed the 08 Prepare and Practice, the 08 Checkpoint, and I completed the core requirements in the 08 Team Activity.
 Lesson 8 is about working with dictionaries and functions.
 I ended up pulling data out of one dictionary and printing it out for the user, and then I pulled data from two dictionaries and combined it to display info for the user.
 The video of my work can be found here. https://youtu.be/8-uw8IPAoi4

+Day 42

+Saturday, 24 September, 2022

+I have quickly started to love the growth day app.
+It gives me the boost I need to get my day started strong and the focus I need to keep going strong, along with a bit of time to reflect at the end of the day, allowing me to ready for the next day.
+Here is a link to a free trial for anyone interested. https://www.growthday.com/?via=growth For coding today, I finished up my 08 team assignment and my 07 team assignment.
+I ended up finding an insight into how python handles the print statement in different ways and plan on going back and running a test to see what that insight says about efficiency while running the code.
+I ended up having to deal with a few distractions that made my coding take a lot longer, but I had fun so I don't care.